chippyash/Strong-Type/docs/Test-Contract.md

 *  Create from numeric numerator and int type denominator returns rational type
 *  Create from float type returns rational type
 *  Create from invalid string throws exception
-*  Create from unsupported type for numerator throws exception
 *  Create from unsupported type for denominator throws exception
 *  From float uses default tolerance if not given
 *  From float uses accepts php float tolerance value